hjrdave/Neuron/src/docs/vanilla/middleware.md

 ### Payload

-The payload is an object of properties and methods that is made available to each middleware function.
-This allows logic to manipulate state or cancel a dispatch.
+The payload is an object of properties and methods that is made available to each middleware mutator function.
+This allows logic to manipulate state or even cancel a dispatch in mid flight.

 **Properties**